 based on 3 reviews.

 How can a company be liquidated in Slovenia?

-The decision of company liquidation can be taken by the general meeting of the shareholders, the general members of a partnership or by the competent court in Slovenia due to many reasons such as the expiration of the availability term, the non-activity for more than a year, the reduction of the capital below the limit stipulated by the law, due to merger, if it is a decisions taken by the court or by at least three quarters of the members of the company.
-The articles of association may stipulate other reasons for company liquidation in Slovenia.
+The decision of company liquidation can be taken by the general meeting of the shareholders, the general members of a partnership or by the competent court in Slovenia due to many reasons such as the expiration of the availability term, the non-activity for a period of more than a year, the reduction of the capital below the limit stipulated by the law.

 What are the steps for company liquidation in Slovenia?